stefan-jeitler/change-blog/ReadMe.md

 ## Database

 I decided to use a SQL database rather than a NoSQL db,
-because relational databases are a mature technology that fullfils all my requirements.
+because relational databases are a mature technology that fulfills all my requirements.

 [DatabaseSchema](./docs/assets/ChangeTrackerDbSchema.png)

 ## Key Features

-* Multitenant capabilities
+* Multi-tenant capabilities
 * Role-based access control